Plyometrics For Beginners: Roundup Of The Best 5 Plyometric Exercises For Legs

-Having a strong base of strength is very important before starting plyos, so be sure to develop a foundation of strength before moving on.
+Having a strong base of stability and strength is very important before starting plyos, so be sure to develop a foundation of strength before moving on.
 Here a a few of the best strength training exercises for jumping higher.

 Having a greater level of max strength can also raise the bar of potential performance based results that can be derived from plyometric training.
 The stronger you are, the more active motor units you have.
 If you are strong, adding in plyos will optimize the rate of force production of the targeted muscle fibres.

 Plyometrics can be performed anywhere from 1 to 4 days per week.
 If you are a beginner you are best to stay on the lighter end of the volume spectrum until your body begins to adapt to the high demands of this form of training.

 How To Get Started With Plyometrics

 The easiest way to start adding plyometric exercises into your daily routine is to add a plyo element to exercises that you are already using.
 For example, if you are familiar with the squat movement you could deload the bar, or add some light dumbbells and add in some jump squats.

 It is important to focus on limiting the time spent on the ground between jumps.
 This is known as the amortization phase.
 Challenging this phase of the exercise will help make you more “springy”.